|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 You are met on arrival in Windhoek and transferred to your hotel.
 This evening, we will meet for dinner and your orientation.

 This morning we drive westward towards Sesriem, enjoying a picnic lunch enroute.
 Sesriem is the gateway to the world's highest sand dunes at Sossusvlei.

-Day 4: Namib-Naukluft National Park & Kuiseb Canyon, Swakopmund
+Day 4: Namib-Naukluft N.P. & Kuiseb Canyon, to Swakopmund

 Today we drive through Namib-Naukluft National Park and the Kuiseb Canyon on our way to Swakopmund.
 Namib-Naukluft is Namibia's largest national park and takes in much of the Namib Desert as well as the surrounding gravel plains and the dramatic Naukluft Massif.
 This mountainous area with dramatic scenery and superb hiking trails, serves as a refuge for Hertmann's mountain zebra.

-This morning we make our way from Swakopmud to Cape Cross where we have an opportunity to visit the large seal colony of Cape Cross up close.
+This morning we make our way from Swakopmund to Cape Cross where we have an opportunity to visit the large seal colony of Cape Cross up close.
 We can also see where the Portugese landed 1486.
-We will arrive at our lodge just in time for lunch.
-Enjoy the afternoon at your leisure.
-Overnight in Damaraland.
+We then return to Swakopmund and enjoy lunch in a sea side restaurant.

-Today we drive to Twyfelfontein to explore the Bushman rock paintings.
+Today is a long day as we drive to Twyfelfontein to explore the Bushman rock paintings.
 We will also see some of the extraordinary rock formations that occur in this area.
 In the afternoon we make our way to the Petrified Forest.
 See petrified tree trunks up to 30 meters in length with a circumference of up to 6 meters.
-Overnight in the Khorixas.

 Day 7: To Opuwo, Kaokoland